-- Average length of stay of program participants for each program (ASAM Level 1 average length of stay, ASAM Level 2.1, ASAM Level 3.1, 3.2, 3.5, Recovery Services and Recovery Residences - Percentage of unplanned exits for each level of care. - Number of successful "graduations" for each level of care; at least 80% of clients will show successful completion or satisfactory progress on treatment goals; only clients who have engaged in treatment services for at minimum 10 days from day of episode opening will be included in this measure - # of clients that are linked to a primary medical care appointment and dental appointment and location of primary care.
+- Average length of stay of program participants for each program (ASAM Level 1 average length of stay, ASAM Level 2.1, ASAM Level 3.1, 3.2, 3.5, Recovery Services and Recovery Residences - No show data for treatment appointments to including individual counseling and group counseling to reporting as a percentage per month; ideally the Contractor will have the ability to review no show data at the staff, client, and program level to utilize for system improvement activities. - Percentage of unplanned exits for each level of care. - Number of successful "graduations" for each level of care; at least 80% of clients will show successful completion or satisfactory progress on treatment goals; only clients who have engaged in treatment services for at minimum 10 days from day of episode opening will be included in this measure

+- # of clients that are linked to a primary medical care appointment and dental appointment and location of primary care.
 At least 80% of clients will be linked to at least a preliminary primary care medical and dental appointment if they have not had one within a year.
-In the latter case Contractor will confirm and document that they are under the care of a doctor and/or dentist - Ancillary Services provided to participants - Number of Youth enrolled in outpatient services - Number of participants enrolled at Truckee Service Center Number of community presentations regarding alcohol related problems

-Number of adults utilizing drop-in center

-- d) Number of adolescents participating in prevention activities. - e) Description of Ancillary Services provided to target populations - f) Description Adult Services Prevention activities - g) Number of drug tests given
+In the latter case Contractor will confirm and document that they are under the care of a doctor and/or dentist - # of clients with Alcohol Use Disorder as a primary diagnosis linked to MAT - # of clients with Opioid Use Disorder as a primary diagnosis linked to MAT - # of Ancillary Services provided to participants - Number of Youth enrolled in outpatient services - Number of participants enrolled at Truckee Service Center - Number of community presentations regarding alcohol related problems - Number of adults utilizing drop-in center - d) Number of adolescents participating in prevention activities. - e) Description of Ancillary Services provided to target populations - f) Description Adult Services Prevention activities - g) Number of drug tests given